Pap Test Guidelines

 For many women, "going to your annual" is a phrase of the past.
 According to U.S. Preventive Services Task Force, the cervical cancer screening guidelines have changed for average-risk women.

-- At age 30: women who have a normal Pap test and a negative HPV test, can go five years between screenings.
+- women who have a normal Pap test and a negative HPV test, can go five years between screenings.

-- At age 65: women who have had normal Pap test results throughout life, can stop being screened.
+- women who have had normal Pap test results throughout life, can stop being screened.

 Just because a Pap test may be unnecessary, doesn't mean you should cancel your annual appointment.
 Use this valuable time with your provider to discuss health concerns and preventive measures.